Khan/engblog/src/posts/i18nize-templates.rst

 translation of strings; we use `Crowdin <http://www.crowdin.net>`_.

-What is lacking is a tool that will mark up all the natural language text in your code and templates, to show to translators.
-For this task, we developed
-`i18nize-templates <https://github.com/khan/i18nize_templates>`_, a
-tool for finding natural language text in a variety of templating languages, and automatically munging it to be i18n-aware.
+What is lacking is a tool that will mark up all the natural language text in your code and templates; this is the process that determines *what* text to show to translators.
+For this task, we developed `i18nize-templates <https://github.com/khan/i18nize_templates>`_, a tool for finding natural language text in a variety of templating languages, and automatically munging it to be i18n-aware.